CHRISTOPHER NEWPORT UNIVERSITY

 HRIC sponsors various initiatives, including without limitation the following: (i) the Corporate Pillars program pursuant which 6 entrepreneurs and/or emerging growth companies get a chance every 90 days to present their technology or business to a group of Chief Information Officers and Chief Technology officers of local fortune 500 companies and cities and counties as well some of the following groups of individuals that HRIC carefully selects and invites to participate: directors of local incubators and accelerators, angel investors, serial entrepreneurs who have had prior successful exits, and other professionals with expertise working with emerging growth companies with the underlying goal of trying to create some of the same interactions, connectivity, and synergies that evolved in Silicon Valley; (ii) Critical Mass Happy Hours conducted every 90 days both in South Hampton Roads and on the Peninsula where entrepreneurs and emerging growth companies get a chance to network with the same types of individual described above and pursuant to which business transactions sometimes result; and (iii) Tech Night, an annual event that recognizes technology entrepreneurs and emerging growth companies who have made noteworthy achievements.

-PWHD Associate Attorney Andrew J. Dean was appointed to the Board of Lackey Clinic from 2016 until 2018 when he was deployed overseas with Navy.
 The Lackey Clinic provides quality medical care for low income and uninsured residents on the Virginia Peninsula including Newport News, Williamsburg/James City County, York County, and Poquoson.
 The Lackey Clinic operates out of a state-of-the-art facility providing a full range of healthcare services including medical, dental, mental health and specialty services.
 Lackey Clinic provides free medical care to thousands of uninsured patients on the Peninsula.

 THE MARINER'S MUSEUM AND PARK